angular/angular/aio/content/guide/set-document-title.md

 {@a top}

-# Set the Document Title
+# Set the document title

 Your app should be able to make the browser title bar say whatever you want it to say.
 This cookbook explains how to do it.